-- Government grants - Like all local authorities, Huntingdonshire District Council faces cuts from central government.
+- Government grants - Like all local authorities, Huntingdonshire District Council faces changes in funding from central government.
 For the Council, reductions to grant funding have been the most significant factor underlying historic planning assumptions.
 The Council's strategy for balancing its budget was predicated on this continuing.
-In this respect, the strategy around commercialism and efficiency is considered to remain the right strategy to deal with the financial challenges facing the Council. - New homes bonus (NHB) A major concern was associated with NHB.
+In this respect, the strategy around commercialism and efficiency remain fundamentally important to deal with the financial challenges facing the Council. - New homes bonus (NHB) A major concern was associated with NHB.
 The NHB is a grant paid by central government to local councils to reflect and incentivise housing growth in their areas.
-The Council received £1,273,000 of NHB in 2023/24 and has budgeted £1,699,000 for 2024/25.
-This funding will be phased out in 2025/26.
+The Council received £1,699,000 of NHB in 2024/25 and has budgeted £1,472,000 for 2025/26.
+This funding will be phased out from 2026/27.